All Episodes

 The point is that the Clintons have come across a third grade reading homework assignment and are trying to turn it into a controversy that Obama can't tell a truth.

-I, for one, folks, uh, I find this just humorous as it can.
+I, for one, folks, I find this just humorous.

-Now this comes on the heels of the Hillary campaign accusing Obama's back being a slush font.
+This comes on the heels of the Hillary campaign accusing Obama's pack being a slush fund.

 Maybe it was this past March.